 A comparison of the positivity rates during this period with those from the literature is necessary to evaluate the data.
 One of the difficulties in doing a comparison is that most studies use a consistent 10% cutoff rate for assessing positivity.
-Eastern Health used this cutoff after 2001, but the cutoff was 30% before 2001.
-NLCHI produced tables to adjust for this factor.
-Table C (in Appendix 1) summarizes the original and adjusted positivity rates at the 30%/10% cutoff (30% before 2001 and 10% from 2001-2005), and at the 1%, 10% and 30% cutoff levels.6
+As clinical guidelines, Eastern Health used the 10% cutoff after 2001, but the cutoff was 30% before 2001.
+NLCHI produced tables to eliminate this factor and allow for a more technical evaluation of the test.
+Table C (in Appendix 1) summarizes the positivity rates at the 1%, 10% and 30% cutoff levels.